Tshepo Charles Hlako

 To be Customer-Centric and Why is it important

 However, businesses that are formed with the ‘customer’ at their centre, thrive better in that close relationships that are built over time help to understand their product, achieve their goals, increase their values and improve their business processes and in this comes customer satisfaction – your services are built on meeting customer expectations and needs which become a part of you.

 What Has helped me in my Customer Support Roles

 One of the best ways that helped me in my role was to take on a client’s issue as if it were my own – if I were one of those frustrated and on the brink of helpless customers I spoke to early in my career, how would I best want my problem to be solved.

-- Know your product to help a client efficiently (being able to provide answers when asked builds trusts and can help keep a client calm and not deepen their frustration)
+- Know your product to help a client efficiently (being able to provide answers when asked builds trust and can help keep a client calm and not deepen their frustration)

 - Keep client informed

 - When the issue is finally resolved, do callbacks to find out how the solution is going